 How to access ESS Support

-Residents generally do not access ESS directly; they are normally referred by Pitt Meadows Fire & Rescue Services.
+Residents generally do not access ESS directly; they are normally referred by Pitt Meadows Fire & Rescue Service.
 If a situation has occurred without us knowing, residents may also access ESS by calling the City Public Works after-hours emergency line: 604.465.2465.

 In the event of an emergency affecting a large number of Pitt Meadows residents, Reception Centres will be set up in in one of the various sites allocated within the community to assist those affected with meeting basic needs and access to important information.
 Learn more about Reception Centres and Group Lodging below.